 3 wide, thin, and crispy or crunchy snack foods, such as:

-Texture Analysis: Special machines measure different properties of foods, such as the crispiness of a potato chip or the softness of a muffin.
+Second is texture analysis: Special machines measure different properties of foods, such as the crispiness of a potato chip or the softness of a muffin.
 You did a kind of texture analysis when you measured how much force it took to break each food.
 This kind of testing is objective: No opinions are involved, just measurements and numbers.

 Scientists use a combination of sensory analysis AND texture analysis to help them understand what people like and don’t like about different foods.
 Sensory analysis tells us what people experience when they’re eating.
-Texture analysis gives us details on the exact properties of different foods, such as hardness and chewiness.
+Texture analysis gives us details on the exact properties of different foods, such as crunchiness and chewiness.
 Machines can measure these properties much better than people—and since they don’t eat, there aren’t any foods they don’t like!